github-linguist/linguist/README.md

   interpreters:
   - perl
 ```
 Any of the extensions defined are valid but the first in this array should be the most popular.
+All current languages supported are listed in [languages.yml](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).

 ### Testing